Kagami/av1-bench/README.md

 Comparision of [libaom](https://aomedia.googlesource.com/aom/) and [SVT-AV1](https://github.com/OpenVisualCloud/SVT-AV1) for still-image coding on subset1 from [derf's collection](https://media.xiph.org/video/derf/).
-JPEG files are also encoded for the reference with ImageMagick (libjpeg).
+JPEG files are also encoded with libjpeg for the reference.

 ![](graphs/still1.png)

 ## Usage

-Setup make, FFmpeg, ImageMagick, VMAF, libaom, SVT-AV1 and run:
+Setup make, FFmpeg, VMAF, libaom, SVT-AV1, libjpeg and run:

 ```
 make